pip-services/pip-services-docs/content/en/toolkit/recipes/mqtt/_index.md

 #### Creating and sending a message

 After our connection is ready, we can create a message and send it to our app.
 To create a message, we use the MessageEnvelope component from the messaging module.
-This class takes the correlation_id, the message type, and the message as input parameters.
+This class takes the correlationId, the message type, and the message as input parameters.

 Once we have our message envelope, we can use the send()/sendAsync() to send a message to our app.
-This method has the correlation_id and the message envelope as input parameters.
+This method has the correlationId and the message envelope as input parameters.
 The example below shows how to send a message of type “mymessage” containing the text “ABC123”.

 {{< tabsection >}}
   Not available